 - 10.1.
 The purpose of an Investigating Committee is to enable fair, independent, and professionally competent peer review of a complaint on behalf of the Society. - 10.2.
-The Investigating Committee membership is designated by the Registrar on the advice of the Faculty Committee and will normally be made up of: - three current Member Level members in good standing of the Faculty; and - excludes current members of the Faculty Committee or the Board. - 10.3.
+The Investigating Committee membership is designated by the Registrar on the advice of the Faculty Committee and will normally be made up of three current Fellows in good standing of the Faculty, excluding current members of the Faculty Committee or the Board and retired Fellows - .
+The Registrar will nominate one of Fellows to Chair the Investigating Committee. - 10.3.
 The Faculty Committee may co-opt other members of the Faculty (or another Faculty) to assist them in their deliberations and handling of the process, based on their expertise and experience. - 10.4.
 The Faculty Committee should normally complete the designation of an Investigating Committee within three weeks of notification of the outcome of the evaluation by the Registrar.
 If the process is to take longer, the parties to the complaint will be notified in writing of the delay and the reason for it by the Executive and Governance Officer on behalf of the Committee. - 10.5.
 Designated members of the Investigating Committee will be contacted in writing by the Registrar, initially with the names only of the parties involved. - 10.6.
 On confirmation that there are no apparent conflicts of interest, the Registrar shall direct the Executive and Governance Officer to enable access for the potential members of the Investigating Committee to the secure confidential area.
 The Executive and Governance Officer will provide instructions and support to enable this. - 10.7.
 Designated members of the Investigating Committee may individually review the complaint material: - to confirm that there are no potential conflicts of interest. - that they feel qualified to make a judgement on the evidence and the seriousness of the complaint. - 10.8.
 Designated members of the Investigating Committee should confirm to the Registrar and the Executive and Governance Officer whether they feel able to proceed or not.
 If they are unable to do so, the Registrar will promptly inform the Faculty Committee to enable the designation of another member.